RalphMacahipay/resume-ralph/README.md

 # resume-ralph
 My Resume

-Extract "CSS" and "pic", all Files must in the same Directory
+Extract "CSS" and "pic", all Files must be in the same Directory